 However, we’re relatively new at crafting Milk Punch at home.
 To be honest, we thought that doing so would be complicated, possibly involving big jugs and days of prep time.
 We’re pleased to report that our fears were unfounded.

 That being said, clarified Milk Punch, a clear version favored by Charles Dickens during the 19th century, does indeed have a more challenging recipe.
 We’ll give Milk Punch’s clear cousin a try one day.
 But, for now, we’re perfectly content to sip luscious Milk Punch doused with bourbon.
 Once you take one sweet sip, you’ll understand our contentment.

-History of Milk Punch
+History Of Milk Punch

-Milk Punch has been a New Orleans favorite for centuries but its roots go back further and farther.
+Milk Punch has been a New Orleans favorite for centuries but its roots go further and farther.

 Before Milk Punch jumped the pond, it made life sweeter in the British Isles where it was likely invented in the 17th century and appeared in both vintage British cookbooks and Queen Victoria’s castle.
-However, the original Milk Punch wasn’t creamy and didn’t have bourbon in its recipe.
+Interestingly, the original Milk Punch wasn’t creamy and didn’t have bourbon in its recipe.

 Things changed for Milk Punch after it jumped the pond.

 Not only did Ben Franklin create a boozy version with lots of sugar and lemon, but mixologists in New Orleans took Milk Punch to the next level, eventually transforming the party punch into a brunchy beverage.
 The creamy cocktail is especially popular at Brennan’s where mixologists craft two ‘classic eye openers’ for those looking to cure their hangovers with two tasty tipples – one with brandy and the other with bourbon and rum.